 In late April 2021, Nazanin was sentenced to a year in prison and prohibited from leaving Iran for a year thereafter.
-She has yet to return to prison to begin serving her new sentence.
+Zaghari-Ratcliffe's lawyer said in October 2021 that an appeals court had upheld her sentence "without holding a hearing."
+She has yet to return to prison, but, according to her husband, "she's now just waiting for the phone call, saying 'Turn up at this prison on this day.'"